Nic30/hwt/README.md

 ## Installation

-This library is regular python package.
+This library is a regular python package.
 You can install it using:
 ```
 # system-wide, use -u for local use only
 sudo pip3 install hwt
 ```

-Then you are able to use functions and classes defined in hwt library from python console or script.
+Then you are able to use functions and classes defined in the hwt library from a python console or script.
 Installation of [hwtLib](https://github.com/Nic30/hwtLib) is recomended as it contains all interfaces agents etc...